-Over the course of four days, students from across the Commonwealth convened at O P Jindal Global University (JGU) for the second workshop in the Commonwealth Futures Workshop series organized by The ACU and the British Council in collaboration with Higher Educational Institutions in India, South Africa and the UK, reflecting on the role of student leaders in creating cohesive societies.
+Over the course of four days, students from across the Commonwealth convened at O.P.
+Jindal Global (Institution of Eminence Deemed To Be University) for the second workshop in the Commonwealth Futures Workshop series organized by The ACU and the British Council in collaboration with Higher Educational Institutions in India, South Africa and the UK, reflecting on the role of student leaders in creating cohesive societies.

 During the workshop, young people from around the world got the chance to share their unique knowledge, skills and experience, and present their ideas back to key actors from the higher education sector, wider civil society and policymakers.